MicrosoftDocs/azure-devops-yaml-schema/task-reference/npm-authenticate-v0.md

   >**Caution:**
   >`npm` task runners may not be compatible with all methods of proxy configuration supported by `npm`.

-* Specify the proxy with a command line flag when calling `npm`
+* Specify the proxy with a command line flag when calling `npm`.
   ```YAML
   - script: npm ci --https-proxy $(agent.proxyurl)
   ```